lkottman/2023ws_do_lk/presentation.md

       make organizations more attractive to potential employees
       </li>
       <li>
-      empowering the knowledge for students and future professionals
+      empower the knowledge for students and future professionals
       </li>
       <li>
-      enables advocacy for fairness and informed career choices
+      enable advocacy for fairness and informed career choices
       </li>
 </ul>
 </section>